1904 United States presidential election in Indiana

 A presidential election was held in Indiana on November 8, 1904, as part of the 1904 United States presidential election.
 The Republican ticket of the incumbent president Theodore Roosevelt and the senior U.S. senator from Indiana Charles W. Fairbanks defeated the Democratic ticket of the chief judge of the New York Court of Appeals Alton B. Parker and the former U.S. senator from West Virginia Henry G. Davis.
 Roosevelt defeated Parker in the national election with 336 electoral votes.

 General election

 Results

 Indiana chose 15 electors on a statewide general ticket.
-Prevailing election laws required voters to vote directly for members of the Electoral College rather than for president.
+State law required voters to elect each member of the Electoral College individually, rather than as a group.
 This sometimes resulted in small differences in the number of votes cast for electors pledged to the same presidential candidate, if some voters did not vote for all the electors nominated by a party.
 The following table quotes the official returns published by the secretary of state of Indiana, which list the votes for the first elector on each ticket.